ShaunKB/rf/README.md

 Simply build the project and inject the library into the RumbleFighter client.
 When the client window is created, the library will initialize itself.

-Use the F1 key to reset your Nanmu counter.
+* Use the F1 key to reset your Nanmu counter.
 If you don't have Nanmu yet, this tool will enable it for you.
 A bypass is **not** required as we're flipping bytes back and forth.
+* The F2 key will suspend you in air if you get knocked off a map or accidently fall off.
+Pressing the key again will resume the client's regular physics.
+* To crash a room, use the F3 key.
+You must be in-game, press the key right before another player hits you and everyone but yourself will have their client crash.

 ## How it works